ISMAR 2024 Tutorial: Participating in the Testing of VERA

 - Discuss the limitations of traditional lab-based studies in XR research, such as small, homogenous sample sizes and logistical challenges.

-- Explain how VERA will addresses some of these limitations by providing access to a large, diverse participant pool for remote XR experiments.
+- Explain how VERA will address some of these limitations by providing access to a large, diverse participant pool for remote XR experiments.

 - Highlight the potential impact of VERA on advancing XR research and fostering innovation in the field.